All My Sons: 2015 UK Tour

 Ray Shell and Doña Croll led this revival by Talawa Theatre Company for a national tour of the UK.
 Shell played Joe Keller and Croll played his wife Kate.
 The production also featured Kemi-Bo Jacobs as Ann Deever and Leemore Marrett Jr as Chris Keller.
 The tour started in February and ran until April 25, 2015.

-2017 Nottingham Playhouse

-Fiona Buffini directed a production of All My Sons for Nottingham Playhouse.
-The production ran from October 6, 2017, to October 21, 2017.
-The cast featured Sean Chapman (Joe Keller), Cary Crankson (Chris Keller) and Caroline Loncq (Kate Keller).

-2017 The Geoffrey Whitworth Theatre, Dartford

-From May 28 to June 3, 2017 All My Sons was performed at The Geoffrey Whitworth Theatre.
-Joe Keller was played by Richard Self and Kate Keller by Jennifer Sims.

 2019 London (Old Vic)

 In April, May, and June 2019, Sally Field and Bill Pullman starred in a revival at The Old Vic alongside Jenna Coleman and Colin Morgan.
 The production was directed by Jeremy Herrin.
-On May 14, 2019, National Theatre Live live-streamed a performance to cinemas across the UK and into other countries; due to the competing American production (see below), streaming in North America was postponed until January 2020.
+On May 14, 2019, National Theatre Live live-streamed a performance to cinemas across the UK and into other countries; owing to the competing American production (see below), streaming in North America was postponed until January 2020.

 2019 Broadway

 A Broadway revival presented by the Roundabout Theatre Company at the American Airlines Theatre began previews on April 4, 2019, and officially opened on April 22, starring Tracy Letts (Joe), Annette Bening (Kate), Benjamin Walker (Chris) and Monte Greene (Bert).
 The production was originally to be directed by Gregory Mosher, but after a casting dispute between Mosher and the estate of Arthur Miller he was replaced by Jack O'Brien.
 The production closed on June 30, 2019, receiving 3 Tony Award nominations: Best Revival of a Play, Best Actress in a Play (Bening), and Best Featured Actor in a Play (Walker).